ballerina-attic/docs-ballerina-vscode-extension/en/docs/debug-the-code/debugging-features.md

 ## Expression evaluation

-Ballerina expression evaluator allows evaluating Ballerina variables and expressions at runtime by allowing them to be viewed when the IDE is in the break mode.
+The Ballerina expression evaluator allows evaluating Ballerina variables and expressions at runtime by allowing them to be viewed when the IDE is in the break mode.

 The Ballerina VSCode debugger lets you evaluate expressions in the ways below.